LunaAsefaw/sawps/docs/src/user/manual/explore/map.md

     * **Light Mode (Sun Icon):** Click on the sun icon to switch to light mode, offering a brighter color scheme for daytime or well-lit environments.

-5. **Printing Out the Current Map Preview**: The print icon allows you to generate a physical or digital copy of the current map preview.
+5. **Printing Out the Current Map Preview**: The print icon allows you to generate either a physical or digital copy of the current map preview.
 When clicked, this icon initiates the printing process, enabling you to obtain a hard copy or a digital image of the map for reference or sharing.

 ## Summary